postrockreverb/derived/README.md

 # Derived

-Atomic state manager library inspired by Jotai and Svelte stores.
+Atomic state manager library inspired by simplicity of Jotai and Svelte stores.
-Library utilizes asynchronous functions, observables, and a map-like structures.

 ## Installation

-`yarn add @yermak/derived`
+`yarn add @postrockreverb/derived`

-`npm install @yermak/derived`
+`npm install @postrockreverb/derived`

-`bun add @yermak/derived`
+`bun add @postrockreverb/derived`

 ## Entities

-### Observable
+### Store

-- Defines a structure for observables with get and subscribe methods.
+Observable value with get, set, update and subscribe methods.

 ### Derived

-- Creates a derived observable value based on a getter function.
+Derived observable value based on a getter function.
 It subscribes to stores and updates its value when any of the stores change.

+## Contributing

+If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.

+## Contact

+If you have any questions or suggestions, feel free to reach out through [GitHub Issues](https://github.com/postrockreverb/derived/issues).